Why is prevention important?

 Respiratory depression, hypoxia, coma, permanent brain damage, death.

-Your local law enforcement is working to give a voice to those who have lost their battle to addiction, but we need your help to investigate and pursue prosecution.
+If an overdose occurs in our county, no matter where the drug is sold or used, the Task Force will investigate to identify the dealer, as well as anyone else involved.
+Local law enforcement is working to give a voice to those who have lost their battle to addiction, but we need your help to investigate and pursue prosecution.

 Addiction, like any other illness, requires treatment to recover.